-I had a few vintage gowns, so I didn’t have to start the entire wardrobe from scratch, but I did have a lot to build.
+I had a few vintage gowns, so I didn’t have to start the entire wardrobe from scratch.
+However, I did have a lot to build.
 I started with the eggshell-colored jacket I wanted to make to go with a vintage brown dress I already owned.
-Other than grading the pattern up, I didn’t make any alterations to the pattern, which is a vintage Advance 2175 from Ebay.
+Other than grading the pattern up, I didn’t make any alterations to the pattern.
+The pattern was a vintage Advance 2175 from Ebay.
 I was very lucky, as there was no mention in the description that the pattern was incomplete.
 Of course, I didn’t realize this until a year later when I went to actually sew the jacket.
 Fortunately, the jacket pieces I needed were there.

 I sewed the jacket on the right.
 It went together very easily, other than my first experiment in bound buttonholes.
-They actually went pretty smoothly and I got on a roll towards the end, but the experimenting and practicing before I jumped in to cut my fashion fabric took awhile.
+They actually went pretty smoothly.
+I got on a roll towards the end.
+However, the experimenting and practicing before I jumped in to cut my fashion fabric took awhile.
 I still have problems getting even “lips”, even when I baste in place before sewing.

 Once the jacket had been tackled, I figured pants would be the next trickiest.
 I wanted a fuller-legged pant, almost palazzo-style but not as full, and had no luck finding a vintage pattern I liked.
 I decided to go with a modern pant with some modifications.
-New Look’s 6919 had the fullness I needed (for reference, for those with Heyday trousers, they are wider at the bottom than those), but the waistband didn’t go as high as I wanted.
+New Look’s 6919 had the fullness I needed.
+However, the waistband didn’t go as high as I wanted.
 So while I didn’t have to grade the pants larger, as I could buy the size I needed, I did have to extend the waist of the pattern upwards.

-I fitted a muslin to make sure the curved waistband of the original pattern would work with my now higher rise – fortunately there were no problems there.
+I fitted a muslin to make sure the curved waistband of the original pattern would work with my now higher rise.
+Fortunately there were no problems there.
 Instead of having the side lapped zipper extend all the way up to the top of the waistband, I let it terminate at the base of the waistband.
 I extended the waistband sides a little to lap and used two large vintage buttons I had to close the waist.
 I also lined the pants, which the pattern doesn’t account for.
 Now that I have a muslin, I’ll be able to whip these up whenever I want.
 I think they will come in handy for fall.
-You could alternately try Wearing History’s ‘30s trouser pattern, but they didn’t carry my size and I wasn’t sure the leg width would be as full as I wanted.
+You could alternately try Wearing History’s ‘30s trouser pattern.
+However, they didn’t carry my size.
+I also wasn’t sure the leg width would be as full as I wanted.
 This was easier and quicker for me and worked well.

 And there you have it.
 My sewing adventures from the summer.
 I know I’m saying it now, and will likely be saying it next summer as I’m working on last minute projects for next year’s festival, but NEVER AGAIN will I spend my summer shackled to my sewing machine.
 I liked what I made, but honestly, was it worth my entire summer?